Why speak to a professional?

 I have completed Level 1 training in Gottman Couples Therapy and I use Gottman therapy methods in my work with Couples.

-A Constructivist Perspective:
+A Constructivist Perspective

 We use our past experiences to make sense of our lives, the world and the people around us.
 The way we make sense of these things affects how we anticipate the future and the choices we make.
-In turn, this affects how we behave towards ourselves and others.
-The work of therapy is a process of gaining insight into how these things are working for you at the moment.

 Constructivist therapies are a joint venture between the therapist and the client which involves establishing a collaborative working relationship based on trust and respect.

-Getting The Most out of your Talking Therapy Sessions
+Getting The Most out of your Therapy

-It can be helpful to make some notes after each session.
-Include anything that you think is important, would like to remember as well as anything that you found helpful.
+Include anything that you think is important or would like to remember as well as anything that you found helpful.

-If there is anything that didn’t go so well for you during the session, it can be useful to note this as well and even to feed it back to your therapist at the next appointment.
+If there is anything that didn’t go so well for you during the session, it can be useful to note this as well and to feed it back to your therapist at the next appointment.

 Take time during the week to note down thoughts and feelings, as well as dreams that seem important and bring them to your therapy session.